Home > Nutrition > Nutrient Requirements

 - Genetics (the species, breed or strain of bird) – Different species, breeds or strains of bird have different average body

 sizes, growth rates and production levels and will absorb and utilise nutrients from feed with different levels of efficiency.
 Therefore they will require feed with different nutrient compositions.
 The genetics of commercial poultry is constantly changing, and as a result, so are their nutrient requirements.
 Consequently, breeders of commercial poultry provide information on the specific nutrient requirements for the birds they sell.

 - Age - Nutrient requirements are related to both body weight and the stage of maturity.

 - Sex - Prior to sexual maturity the sexes have only small differences in their nutrient requirements and males and females can usually be fed the same compromise diet to achieve acceptable growth rates.
 Differences in nutrient requirements are larger following the onset of sexual maturity and significantly different diet formulations are then required for each sex.

 - Reproductive state - The level of egg production in hens and sexual activity in males will affect nutrient requirements.

 - Ambient temperature - Poultry have increased energy requirements to maintain normal body temperature in cold ambient temperatures and the opposite in hot ambient temperatures.
-The process of digestion of food produces body heat and the amount of heat produced will vary according to the nutrient composition of the diet.
+Food digestion processes produce body heat, the amount of which will vary according to the nutrient composition of the diet.
 This is called the heat increment of the diet.
 In cold temperatures it may be desirable to formulate a diet with a higher heat increment and the opposite in hot temperatures.

 - Housing system - The type of housing system will influence the level of activity of the birds and therefore their energy requirements.